dabrahams/WhitherSequence/README.md

 2. The sequence represents some volatile, non-reproducible data stream, such as readings from a temperature sensor, or a hardware random number generator.
-   Even in some of these casesd, the lowest levels of the operating system are often buffering input in a way that makes multiple passes possible.
+   Even in some of these cases, the lowest levels of the operating system are often buffering input in a way that makes multiple passes possible.

 ## Migrating Existing Code